 Drinking lots of liquids and eating foods high in fiber can help prevent hemorrhoids.
 Aim for at least 8 to 10 glasses of water and 20 to 25 grams of dietary fiber a day.
 Exercise can also help.

-Unless your doctor has limited your activities, try to fit in 30 minutes of exercise a day.
+Unless your doctor has limited your activities, try to fit in 30 minutes of exercise daily.
 Not only can exercise help you avoid hemorrhoids, but it can help you maintain a healthy pregnancy.

 If you do develop hemorrhoids, they typically resolve on their own.
 To help manage the pain associated with hemorrhoids, try soaking in a warm bath several times a day and avoid sitting for long periods of time.
 You can also speak with your healthcare provider about over-the-counter hemorrhoid creams or medicated wipes.

 If you develop hard and swollen external hemorrhoids that continue to bleed, you may have thrombosed hemorrhoids.
-If that is the case, see your doctor as you may need to have a minor surgical procedure to get rid of them.
+If that’s the case, see your doctor as you may need to have a minor surgical procedure to get rid of them.

 What does labor feel like?
 How long does it typically last?
 And will I be able to handle the pain?
 What do I do with my baby once I bring it home?
 All of these topics and more will be addressed at a childbirth class.

 These classes don’t just benefit moms-to-be, either.
-Bring along your partner and they’ll not only learn the basics of what you’ll be going through, but they may learn some relaxation techniques to help keep you confident and strong during labor and the early days of being a new parent.
+If you have a partner, bring them along, and they’ll not only learn the basics of what you’ll be going through, but they may learn some relaxation techniques to help keep you confident and strong during labor and the early days of being a new parent.

 Classes can fill up quickly, so you may want to schedule them now.
 Many hospitals offer generalized childbirth classes as well as more specialized ones, such as those related to infant CPR, breastfeeding basics, or even particular labor philosophies, such as the more natural Bradley method.